Brink-Software/AksWorkshop/labs/lab6-volumes/LAB.md

 kubectl apply -f pvc.yaml -f pod.yaml
 ```

-If you now retry the steps above, and delete and reapply the `pod.yaml` file you initial data will still be availble.
+If you now retry the steps above, and delete and reapply the `pod.yaml` file you initial data will still be available.
 We can also inspect the `PersistentVolume` that was created as a result of our actions, and be able to locate the Azure Disk resource where our data is stored.

 ```powershell
 kubectl describe pv